snrp2002/TweetMate/README.md

 # TweetMate
 TweetMate is a small social media application built with React and Node.
-It is designed to allow users to post and share tweets with their followers, as well as follow other users and view their tweets.
+It is designed to allow users to post and share tweets with other users, as well as to view others' posts, profile etc.

 ## Table of Contents
 1. Installation